Buyers purchase goods to sell in warehouses, shops or department stores.

 - review stock levels and order products

-- learn about new products and consumer trends
+- review new products and consumer trends

 - talk with sales representatives and negotiate prices with suppliers